tshaffer/chatorama/packages/chatalog/backend/scripts/promptForSubsequentImports.md

 Each input aiNoteKey appears exactly once.

-Finally, write the single JSON object into a file (e.g. ai-classification-v2.json) and return it as a downloadable attachment.
+Finally, write the single JSON object into a file (named ai-classification-v2.json) and return it as a downloadable attachment.
 Do NOT print the JSON inline unless you absolutely cannot return a file.